Site icon Survival Dispatch

 Afterwards, we found some large trees away from our camp and leaned the poles at a 45 degree angle.
 This would prompt squirrels to run up the pole and get caught in the snares.

-We had some down time, so I wanted to show the boys how to make spears.
+We had some down time, so I wanted to show the kids how to make spears.
 I got out a few folding blade knives and showed them how to safely use them.
 Within a few minutes, Jay and Dre had fashioned a couple nice single point spears that were ready to have the tips hardened in a fire.

 It was getting late so we checked our traps and gill net one more time.
 We had caught one squirrel, but it looked like it had worked its way free.

-The boys had gathered plenty of firewood, organized it by size, and shaved cedar bark for a tinder bundle.
+The kids had gathered plenty of firewood, organized it by size, and shaved cedar bark for a tinder bundle.
 I pulled out the ferro rod and showed them how to get a good fire going.
 Then we cooked the turtle, fish, and rice with beans.

 With the turtle being a reptile, we double cooked it to ensure it was safe to eat.
 We were also purifying more water to rehydrate.
 As the sun went down, we moved into our shelter and started a new fire.
-The boys read a bit while I tried to get some sleep.
+The kids read a bit while I tried to get some sleep.
 I would not say our bellies were full, but we got by just fine.

 The Sounds of the Night